 The easiest way to get to Warrnambool is taking the Monash Freeway M1 west towards Geelong, and after merging onto the Hamilton Highway you eventually re-group back onto the Princes Fwy and take it straight into Warrnambool.

-Drawing hikers and adventure trail blazers from all over the world, the Grampians National park is known for world class hikes and trails, stunning natural rock formation, challenging rock climbing activities and the most densely populated region of ancient aboriginal art anywhere in southern Australia.
+Drawing hikers and adventure trail blazers from all over the world, Grampians National park is known for world class hikes and trails, stunning natural rock formation, challenging rock climbing activities and the most densely populated region of ancient aboriginal art anywhere in southern Australia.

 Take a hike down to Mackenzie falls, hike to the summit of Mount William, the highest peak in the Grampians National park, one of the many day hikes around Halls Gap, Baroka Lookout or The Pinnacles.

-One of Victoria’s largest waterfalls and one that flows all year round, take a day hike to this beautiful natural landscape on a 2km round trip down 260 steps, just don’t swim in the lake; hidden tree stumps, branches and other unknown objects may be potentially dangerous.
+A day hike to this beautiful natural landscape on a 2km round trip down 260 steps, just don’t swim in the lake; hidden tree stumps, branches and other unknown objects may be potentially dangerous.

 The Pinnacles Walk